-Colonial Revival: An architectural house style featuring a rectangular symmetrical façade, 2 to 3 stories tall, gable roof with dormers, temple-like entrance with porticos topped by a pediment, pillars and columns, brick or wood siding, double-hung windows with shutters, simple, and classical detailing column, chamfered: A column with corners that are 45 degrees.
+Colonial Revival: An architectural house style featuring a rectangular symmetrical façade, 2 to 3 stories tall, gable roof with dormers, temple-like entrance with porticos topped by a pediment, pillars and columns, brick or wood siding, double-hung windows with shutters, simple, and classical detailing.
+See page 37 for a pictorial representation of Colonial Revival.

+column, chamfered: A column with corners that are 45 degrees.